JeremyB91/Interactive_Teams_Feedback_Survey_Policy_Actions/README.md

         - Retrieve its user members.
         - List their UPNs.

-2. Choose which policy to assign
+2. **Choose which policy to assign**

     You’ll be shown:

     Please choose which Teams feedback policy to assign:

-Global

-Tag:Enabled

-Tag:Disabled

-Tag:UserChoice
+     - **"Global"**
+     - **"Tag:Enabled"**
+     - **"Tag:Disabled"**
+     - **"Tag:UserChoice"**

     Each option comes with a short description in the script.
 More details are below.

-3. Review the summary
+3. **Review the summary**

     Before anything changes, you’ll see something like:

-Scope (User or Group)
+    - Scope (User or Group)

-Policy selected
+    - Policy selected

-Number of users
+    - Number of users

-All affected UPNs
+    - All affected UPNs

+    Example:
+    ```text
+    Scope       : Group
+    Policy      : Tag:Disabled
+    User Count  : 12
+    Users (UPN) :
+        - alice@contoso.com
+        - bob@contoso.com
+        ...